 Shortly after the society’s second formation, it began sending delegates to the annual House of Delegates meeting at the Pennsylvania Medical Society, which was founded just a few years earlier (1849), joining the other newly-created medical societies of neighboring counties (Montgomery County MS – 1847, Berks County MS – 1824, and others).

 Throughout it’s over 160 years of existence, the Lehigh County Medical Society has played in active role in providing for its members’ professional and social needs.
 At general membership meetings, physicians are invited to discuss health policy and learn about a wide range of medical topics.
-Past topics have included current issues on healthcare enforcement, the future of cardio-thoracic surgery, and medical volunteering in Haiti.
+Past topics have included current issues on healthcare enforcement, healthcare advocacy, the future of cardio-thoracic surgery, medical volunteering in Haiti, and other issues concerning providers of healthcare.
 LCMS also holds yearly joint meetings with the Bar Association on medical legal issues as well as joint meetings with the Northampton County Medical Society.

 Social activities, allowing doctors to network and relax, have also been a component of the LCMS’s work over the years.
 These include golf outings, IronPigs baseball games and more.
 Each year the LCMS hosts a formal banquet honoring the 25 and 50-year member award recipients, introducing that year’s president, and providing dinner and dancing for all attendees.